-The Penn GSE Teaching and Leading Social-Emotional Learning (SEL) Certificate program is designed for educators, administrators, and leaders looking to deepen their understanding of what equity-oriented SEL entails and integrate it into their professional practice.
+The Penn GSE Teaching and Leading Social-Emotional Learning (SEL) Certificate program is designed for educators, administrators, and leaders looking to deepen their understanding of what equal-access SEL entails and integrate it into their professional practice.
 Over the course of this program, you will not only learn about SEL theory, but also engage in structured opportunities to translate theory into practice.
 Along the way, you will work closely with small groups of peers, allowing you to connect with and learn from a professional network that shares your commitment to this important work.

 In a world where technology overuse, depression and anxiety, and divisiveness are on the rise, healthy and equity-oriented social-emotional learning is more important than ever.
 But where should educators begin?